 Lights as new medium

-A common point, and proving to be something of importance is Location and Simplicity.
+Two common and critical points are Location and Simplicity.
 Where are the best places to display public art?
 Who will see them?
-Why is this art the art specifically there?
+Why is a particular work specifically there?
 What do we want our audience to discover?

 What can each of us do?!